Determining the Appropriate Initial Quantity and the Means to Properly Maintain It

 Frequently going out of stock on Amazon can be a massive speed bump on your sales growth roadmap.
 It’s a self-imposed punishment, since Amazon wants its customers to experience consistency across all products sold on Amazon.
 If you can’t stay in stock, Amazon’s algorithms can push your listing farther and farther back behind well-stocked competitors in search results.

 If you only stock a few quantity on-hand, you’re signaling to Amazon’s metrics that you don’t intent to sell many units per month.
 Understocking is a barrier against your velocity potential.
 On the other hand, if you stock too much, while you guarantee that you won’t limit your potential sales pace, overstocking creates risk of much higher monthly inventory storage fees; as well as future possible restrictions on allowed storage space or even long-term storage fee surcharges.
+Read more about Amazon seller fees for a better understanding of all of the fees associated with selling on Amazon.

 Finding the “Goldilocks” Number for Inventory Stocking Estimates: Ideally, you can project the demand for your product to determine the ideal inventory level, and historic data can help you do this effectively.
 But, before you have historical data, you need to assume the level of supply you provide based on your projection of daily sales.
 Here’s how you can accomplish that.